matyas-brabec/2025-europar-llm/README.md

 ## Framework 🏗️

 Once you have generated or selected an implementation to test, navigate to the [framework](./framework) directory.
-We provide a Python script, [run-experiments.py](./framework/run-experiments.py), to test selected solutions (requiring Python 3.8 or higher and virtual environment set up as described in [framework/README.md](./framework/README.md)).
+We provide a Python script, [run-experiments.py](./framework/run-experiments.py), to test selected solutions (requiring Python 3.8 or higher and the virtual environment set up as described in [framework/README.md](./framework/README.md)).

 ### Running Experiments 🏃‍♂️📊